aymusbond/HackSRM/README.md

 update 5:55 am:
 Finally we succeed in getting the voice message of all the text in all the prefferable languages .
 Trying to integrate web cam to convert image text into picture extension files.

+update 7:05 am:
+Done with the ppt presentation and the hack is also almost ready.
+Just to implement the web cam to the code.
+Trying to make it more advanced adding more features to it.